Connecting velocity and entanglement in quantum walks: Long-time variance

 \section{Long-time variance}

 After some initial fluctuation, the variance of quantum walks attains the long-time regime.
-We should make a change of basis to the dual $k$-space $\mathcal{\tilde{H}}_k$ spanned by the Fourier transformed vectors $\ket{k}=\sum_{j}e^{ikj}\ket{j}$ with $k\in[-\pi,\pi]$ \cite{ambainis2001one} to reach an expression for the long-time variance.
-The initial state in Eq.~(\ref{Psi0}) is rewritten as,
+We should make a change of basis to the dual $k$-space $\mathcal{\tilde{H}}_k$ spanned by the Fourier-transformed vectors $\ket{k}=\sum_{j}e^{ikj}\ket{j}$ with $k\in[-\pi,\pi]$ \cite{ambainis2001one} to reach an expression for the long-time variance.
+The initial state in Eq.~(\ref{Psi0}) is rewritten as